jitesh-95/JDS-Royal-Fitness/README.md

 # This is a Fitness App
 Check out the site here [JDS Royal Fitness](https://jds-royal-fitness.netlify.app/)

+This is a body-weight exercise website, where you can search for exercises by category or by body part Dedicated exercise page with complete information of muscle training with gif Youtube video link for complete information & illustration Similar exercises for similar body part as well as for similar equipment

 # Some Glimpheses from the website

 ## Home Page